tete1030/openwrt-fastbuild-actions/README.md

 These steps are for making a base builder.
 When you are building for the first time, or you need a fresh rebuilding of everything, you can follow these steps.

-The base builder can be triggered by github release event (by publishing a release), or you can use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to mannually trigger a rebuilding with parameters "Type/Task": `docker-build` and empty "Client Payload". (see [Manually trigger building and its options](#manually-trigger-building-and-its-options))
+The base builder can be triggered by github release event (by publishing a release), or you can use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to mannually trigger a rebuilding with parameters "Type/Task": `build-base` and empty "Client Payload". (see [Manually trigger building and its options](#manually-trigger-building-and-its-options))

 The building process generally takes **1.5~3 hours** depending on your config.